 "I heart" Standard (included at no additional cost on every order)

-Here at I heart Custom Shirts there's nothing standard about our standard screen printing process.
+Screen Printing custom t-shirts is an art form that takes years to master and here at I heart Custom Shirts there's nothing standard about our standard screen printing process.
 There's no reason why you should be charged more to get a great quality print.
 We use a special hybrid style of printing to accomplish a great print with bright colors while keeping the print very soft to the touch.
 The print actually gets softer and better after you wash it, good luck having other printers make you that promise!
 We offer these inks at no additional cost.
 PLEASE NOTE that unless you note it or mention it otherwise, this is the style of printing we will use for all orders placed with us.
 (NOTE: Unless you are trying to achieve a distressed or vintage effect, we only recommend this hybrid print onto 100% cotton shirts.
 Traditional Plastisol Inks will always be used on blend garments and work apparel.)

 Discharge printing is the process of basically bleaching the dye out of the shirt, leaving it's natural color showing through (usually a tan color).
 It's also possible to PMS match discharge ink, however results vary depending on shirt color and brand.